 The level of care a person needs depends on their unique situation.
 The length and severity of their addiction will usually determine the level of care needed.
 Below are links to information about the different levels of addiction care commonly provided by rehab centers in our directory.

-Detoxification is the first stage of addiction treatment that involves removal of toxins from the body.
+Medical Detox is the first stage of addiction treatment that involves removal of toxins from the body.
 The treatment process is intense and normally carried out in inpatient facility.
 But for those with mild addictions, the process can be undertaken in an outpatient setting.
 If you choose the outpatient option, you will need someone to help you in the process – a palliative care nurse or a family member.

 Residential treatment is a structured 24-hour intensive care delivery that enables people with substance use disorders and those with co-occurring mental health issues to enjoy well-structured recovery programs.
 Residential treatment care is often tailored for those struggling with more than one type of addiction.
 People suffering from a combination of substance abuse disorders and behavioral addictions can benefit from residential treatment.
 This treatment is given to people of all ages and with differing problems.